Constraining the SMEFT Extended with Sterile Neutrinos at FCC-ee: Monophoton Constraints at FCC-ee

-The \texttt{Feynrules} model file contains three generations of Dirac HNLs, $N_{1,2,3}$, with $N \equiv N_1$ taken to be the lightest.
-We only consider Dirac HNLs; the difference in the sensitivities for Dirac and Majorana HNLs is similar to that the EFT operators, so we defer that comparison to Sec.~\ref{sec:ff_monophoton}.
-For simplicity, we consider only the electron-flavour mixing strength to be non-zero $|V_{eN}|^2 \neq 0$, with the mono-$\gamma$ plus $\slashed{E}$ signature constraining the parameter space spanned by $m_{N}$ and $|V_{eN}|^2$.
-The electron-flavour mixing parameter space is the most constrained by current and future experiments~\cite{Bolton:2019pcu}.
-From the mono-$\gamma$ plus $\slashed{E}$ search at FCC-ee, similar constraints can be placed on the other flavour active-sterile mixing strengths, $|V_{\mu N}|^2$ and $|V_{\tau N}|^2$, with small differences arising from the smaller cross sections in those scenarios (with only $Z$ exchange contributing).
+To simulate the $e^+e^- \to \nu N \gamma$ process in \texttt{MadGraph5\_aMC@NLO}, we use the UFO output of the \texttt{Feynrules} model file \texttt{SM HeavyN Dirac CKM Masses LO}~\cite{Pascoli:2018heg}.
+The model file adds three generations of Dirac HNLs, $N_{1,2,3}$, with $N \equiv N_1$ taken to be the lightest.
+For now we only consider a Dirac HNL; the difference in the sensitivities for Dirac and Majorana HNLs is similar to that the EFT operators, so we defer that comparison to Sec.~\ref{sec:ff_monophoton}.
+For simplicity, we consider only the electron-flavour mixing, with the mono-$\gamma$ plus $\slashed{E}$ signature constraining the $(m_N, |V_{eN}|^2)$ parameter space.
+Similar constraints can be placed on the other flavour mixing strengths, $|V_{\mu N}|^2$ and $|V_{\tau N}|^2$, with small differences arising from the smaller cross sections in those scenarios (only $Z$ exchange contributing).